Ryder Tone of Voice — Better & Continuous

 What is Ryder's brand message?

-Ryder's core message is about Fleet and supply chain solutions.
-Their concept "Continuous improvement" drives their mission: To provide superior fleet and supply chain solutions.
+Ryder's core message: Fleet and supply chain solutions Their mission: To provide superior fleet and supply chain solutions

 What makes Ryder's brand voice unique?

 Ryder stands out through their better, continuous, improvement communication style.
-Their central brand tension — "Good vs. Better" — shapes every message they craft in the Travel & Hospitality sector.
+Their central brand tension, "Good vs. Better", shapes how they communicate across the Travel & Hospitality sector.

 What language style does Ryder use?

-Ryder uses aspirational language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+Ryder uses aspirational language, with figurative messaging, in statement-style sentences, using the present tense.